China's Xi calls for tighter ideological control in universities

 Xi's comments are the latest sign of his politically conservative agenda and come amid a ratcheting up of controls over the media, dissidents and the internet.

-China's Communist Party has signaled that it will not embark on political reform, despite hopes that Xi, the son of a former liberal-minded vice premier, may loosen up.
+China's Communist Party has signalled that it will not embark on political reform, despite hopes that Xi, the son of a former liberal-minded vice premier, may loosen up.

 Xi said universities had to "shoulder the burden of learning and researching the dissemination of Marxism", Xinhua state news agency said.